shahinurrahman91/ZigZag/README.md

-# ZigZag game using javascript, nodejs, phaser and mongodb
+# ZigZag game using javascript, nodejs, socketio, phaser and mongodb
 A gaming platform where one can play ZigZag game and have fun:)